Rapidly generate click-through prototypes for both usability testing and stakeholder feedback.

 Create your own prototype

 Prototyping is a quick and easy way to gain valuable user insights.
 To stay on track, remember what you’re testing for, and build your prototype with user needs in mind.
 Making your own prototype is simple.
-Miro’s whiteboard tool is the perfect canvas to create and share it with your team.
+Miro’s visual collaboration platform is the perfect canvas to create and share with your team.
 Begin by selecting Miro’s Prototype Template.

 To get started: